-Firm to reapply for hotly contested natural gas pipeline
+Firm to reapply for permits to build northeast gas pipeline

 The New Jersey Department of Environmental Protection rejected the permits without prejudice, meaning the company can reapply.

-Thursday morning, the company said it would do that.
+On Thursday morning, the company said it would do just that.

-Williams says the pipeline is necessary to ensure adequate heating and energy for the New York region.
+“We are currently assessing the discrete technical issues raised by the New Jersey Department of Environmental Protection related to our application for water quality certification,” Williams said in a statement.
+“We believe that we can be responsive to the issues raised by the agency and intend to resubmit the application to the agency in a timely manner to maintain the customer’s in-service date requirement.”

-Environmentalists oppose it, saying it will damage Raritan Bay by stirring up tons of contaminated particles now resting on the bottom and covered by sand.
+It marked the second time in a month that the proposal survived a complete rejection by state regulators in the region.
+Last month, New York regulators determined the project did not meet their standards, but like this one, their decision was made without prejudice, allowing Williams to reapply.